bahmutov/dont-break/README.md

 ## Use

 * Create `.dont-break.json` file in the root of your package, list module names that you would like to test as an array.
 * Run `dont-break` any time to test latest version of each dependent module against the curent code

-Picking projects to test manually is a judgement call.
-Dont-break can fetch top N most downloaded or most starred dependent modules and save the list.
-* run `dont-break --top-downloads <N>` to find top N most downloaded dependent modules, save to `.dont-break` and check.
-This will overwrite `.dont-break` file.
-* run `dont-break --top-starred <N>` to find top N most starred dependent modules, save to `.dont-break` and check.

 ## Example